firewraith2/wanimation-test/docs/README.md

 **Chunk Sizes:**

-Chunk Sizes define which dimensions the Object Generator checks when detecting repeated chunks in both **Intra** and **Inter Frame Scans**.
+Chunk Sizes define which dimensions the Sprite Generator checks when detecting repeated chunks in both **Intra** and **Inter Frame Scans**.

 The generator checks each enabled size from largest to smallest, prioritizing larger chunks first since they are more memory efficient.